International-Data-Spaces-Association/IDS-RAM_4_0/documentation/4_Perspectives_of_the_Reference_Architecture_Model/4_1_Security_Perspective/4_1_4_Securing_Applications.md

 # Securing Applications

+A secure platform is needed to guarantee the secure and isolated execution of all applications.
+This platform provides security mechanisms and enable applications to fulfill their security requirements.
 Building on a secure platform, all applications deployed on the connector need to integrate into the utilized security mechanisms and fulfill security requirements themselves.

 ## Security Measures in the Platform
 Security measures in the platform are responsible for ensuring a secure deployment of provided applications.